Lucia, California: Lucia Lodge

 The lodge was built in the 1930s by Forest Delamater who leased the land from Wilber Harlan.
 In 1936, the Lucia Post Office reopened at the newly constructed Lucia Lodge but subsequently closed again in 1938.
 In 1937, the Lucia store opened coinciding with the opening of Big Sur Coast Highway.
 Lucia also had a gas station as well.

 The Lucia Lodge consists of ten cabins situated on a 300-foot cliff overlooking the Pacific Ocean.
 Fifth-generation Harlan descendants still operate the cabins.
 The Honeymoon Cabin (Unit 10) has exceptionally good views.
 The rooms do not have televisions or telephones.
 It is rumored that the lodge is haunted.
 Lucia Lodge included a general store and a restaurant facing the ocean that served lunch and dinner year round and breakfast only in the summer.
 The restaurant and store were destroyed by a fire in August 2021.
 The cabins located 100 yards north of the restaurant were not damaged.
 As of mid-2025, the cabins are being rented by highway construction workers.

 In popular culture

+In the 2011 movie Take Me Home, the end is filmed on site at the lodge.

 In 2019, the Netflix series Ratched, a prequel to One Flew over the Cuckoo’s Nest, was filmed on site at the lodge.
 The lodge saw a spike in bookings following the release of the series.